The Picard Group of the Stack of Pointed Smooth Cyclic Covers of the Projective Line: Description of and

 At the end of the proof of~\cite[Theorem 5.1]{AV04} it is shown that $\Delta_{r,g,0}$ can be described as the zero locus of a homogeneous polynomial $\Phi_{r,g,0}$ of degree $2(rd-1)$ in the variables $a_0,\ldots,a_{rd}$, and that this polynomial is irreducible if the characteristic of the ground field $k$ does not divide $2rd$, which is our case.
 We consider $\Delta_{r,g,0}$ with that scheme structure.

-Now, we define the scheme structure of $\Delta_{r,g,n}$ via the following diagram with cartesian squares and $\mathbb{G}_m$-equivariant maps (where $\mathbb{G}_m$ is also seen as the group of invertible diagonal 2x2 matrices with equal non zero coefficients).
+Now, we define the scheme structure of $\Delta_{r,g,n}$ via the following diagram with cartesian squares and $\mathbb{G}_m$-equivariant maps (where $\mathbb{G}_m$ is also seen as the group of invertible diagonal $2\times2$ matrices that are multiples of the identity).

 The maps $q_{n,n-1}:\mathbb{A}_{r,n}^{rd-2+n}\rightarrow\mathbb{A}_{r,n-1}^{rd-3+n}$ are given simply by reconstructing $a_{rd+2-n}$ using $\varphi_{n-3}^{(n)}$, see Lemma~\ref{lem:rationality}, and forgetting the last section, and similarly for $q_{3,2}$, $q_{2,1}$ and $q_{1,0}$.
 Essentially, together they give a factorization of the map $g_n$ of Lemma~\ref{lem:rationality} composed with the map which forgets the sections.